Marijuana Education Program for Cannabis Use Disorder

 The trial does not specify whether you need to stop taking your current medications.
 However, it mentions maintaining antipsychotic adherence, which suggests you may need to continue any prescribed antipsychotic medications.

-What data supports the effectiveness of the Teen Marijuana Check-Up treatment for cannabis use disorder?
+What evidence suggests that the Teen Marijuana Check Up is effective for cannabis use disorder?

 This trial is for young people aged 13-35 who are part of a Coordinated Specialty Care program and have been diagnosed with schizophrenia or related disorders.
 They must have had the illness for less than two years and currently use cannabis.
 Participants need to be able to understand and agree to join the study.